sbasu96/omnia/docs/source/OmniaInstallGuide/Ubuntu/Provision/installprovisiontool.rst

     * If you intend to configure additional NICs during provisioning, ensure that you are aware of the network and NIC details of the cluster.
     * You can only use the below [optional] functionality on new nodes (during first provisioning).
 Nodes which have already been provisioned and are in booted state can't be modified with a re-run of ``discovery_provision.yml`` playbook.
+    * For a node in the "booted" state, configuring additional NICs or kernel parameter changes is not possible with a re-run of the ``discovery_provision.yml`` playbook.
+Instead, use the ``server_spec_update.yml`` playbook to make any changes to the "booted" node.
+For more information, `click here <../AdvancedConfigurationsUbuntu/AdditionalNIC_ubuntu.html>`_.

 **[Optional] Configure additional NICs, assign IP rules, and specify Kernel Parameters on the nodes during cluster provisioning**